 Here at Authentic Aesthetics we don’t just provide our patients with treatments, we believe in also educating our patients on their skin conditions so they have a greater understanding of how the treatments work and how to manage their conditions afterwards.

 Acne scarring is common in skins that have suffered with acne.
 Scarring is most commonly caused by sufferers squeezing their spots at home or picking scabs which results in their skin scarring.
-The scarring can appear in many different forms and treatment options will vary based on severity and main concerns.

 Blackheads are pores that have been clogged with oil or dirt.
 They are not naturally black, they oxidise the longer they are exposed to the air causing them to appear black.
 They are classified as a mild form of acne, however all skin types are susceptible to them.